barncastle/CASC-Bruteforcer/README.md

 ## Jenkins96
 The jenkins implementation uses index based permutations and a filename template to attempt to match unnamed root file name hashes ([source](https://wowdev.wiki/CASC#Root)).
-The unnamed hash list is automatically pulled from [bnet.marlam.in](https://bnet.marlam.in) each startup.
+The unnamed hash list is automatically pulled from [bnet.marlam.in](https://bnet.marlam.in) and is filtered based on the template used.
 Found names will be exported upon completion to a file named 'Output.txt'.

 For a list of common filename structures [see here](https://wowdev.wiki/Filename_Structures).